How do accountants earn commission on lending referrals?

-Your clients regularly need funding.
-Working capital for seasonal peaks.
-Money to hire their next employee.
-Finance for new equipment or a second location.
-And yet, most accountants refer informally — or not at all — and earn nothing from it.
+Your clients regularly need funding: working capital for seasonal peaks, money to hire their next employee, asset finance for new equipment or a second location.
+And yet, most accountants refer informally, or not at all, and earn nothing from it.

 How accountant lending commission works